arx/ArxLibertatis/README.md

 ## Scripts

-The `scripts` directory contains three shell scripts that allow to extract/install the game data under linux without wine from the demo, CD or GOG.com installer respectively:
+The `scripts` directory contains three shell scripts that allow to extract/install the game data under linux without wine from the demo, CD or GOG.com installer respectively.
+Also see the [wiki page on installing the game data under Linux](http://wiki.arx-libertatis.org/Installing_the_game_data_under_Linux).

 * `scripts/install-cd path/to/cd path/to/ArxFatalis_1.21_MULTILANG.exe [output_dir]`
 * `scripts/install-copy path/to/ArxFatalis/ [output_dir]`